simonw/google-drive-to-sqlite/README.md

 To retrieve metadata about the files in your Google Drive, or a folder or search within it, use the `google-drive-to-sqlite files` command.

-This will default to writing to a SQLite database:
+This will default to writing details about every file in your Google Drive to a SQLite database:

     google-drive-to-sqlite files files.db